25+ Best Ontario Road Trips: Where to Hit the Road & When

 There are plenty of destinations beyond Ontario’s borders that make a fantastic road trip from Toronto!
 If you’re craving poutine then I highly recommend a trip to Montréal.
 Just a few hours beyond you’ll find Québec City which will give you a taste of Europe without leaving Canada.

 Looking to cross the border into the United States?
 Detroit is easy to combine with a road trip to Windsor and Essex County.
-Or you can hit the road in the opposite direction and say hello to New York state.
+Or you can hit the road in the opposite direction and say hello to New York State.
 There’s plenty to do in Buffalo, the Finger Lakes, Rochester or if you’re really adventurous there’s always New York City!
 Though I’d personally recommend heading a little further south to Pennsylvania.
 I’ve had the pleasure of visiting a number of amazing destinations including the steel city of Pittsburgh and even the mysterious Centralia.

 Sunset in Providence Bay on Manitoulin Island :: I've Been Bit!
 Travel Blog